insooth/insooth.github.io/cpp-type-inference.md

 //       ^~~ null pointers cannot happen (if no hackery done)
 ```

 We solved dangerous crash possibility by doing copy of a value returned by `foo`.
-This is what `auto` for references does.
+This is what does `auto` for references.
 In order to deduce a reference, we need to use:

 ```c++
 decltype(auto) something = foo();
 ```

-That requires us to remember that `foo` returns reference, which reduces type inference to type aliasing (where `auto` is just "abbreviated" `A`).
+That requires us to remember that `foo` returns a reference, which reduces type inference to type aliasing (where `auto` is just "abbreviated" `A`).
 That's rather disappointing.

-There is way to assure not-null resource under `something` and straight usage of `auto` by changing `foo` result type to `std::reference_wrapper<A>` which is `TriviallyCopyable`, thus works well with type inference through plain `auto` that leads to copying of a value.
+There is way to assure not-null resource under `something` and to keep simple usage of `auto` by changing `foo` result type to `std::reference_wrapper<A>` which is `TriviallyCopyable`, thus works well with type inference through plain `auto` that leads to copying of a value.

 ```c++
 // std::reference_wrapper<A> foo();